gruiick/pyRogue/README.rst

 What's in chapters:
 ===================

 Code snippets.
-They were used to test code, from each tutorial's chapter.
+They were used to test the code, from each tutorial's chapter.

 * dejavu10x10_gs_tc.png   <- font, as image
 * dundalk12x12_gs_tc.png  <- another font, also as image
-* menu_background1.png    <- image for the menu (from http://roguecentral.org/doryen )
+* menu_background.png    <- image for the menu (from http://roguecentral.org/doryen )